amsyary/chess-ai-documentation/docs/before-start/system.md

 ### 2. IOS Development

-to develope MeGooLive App into IOS App, it is mandatory to use MacOS Machine
+to develope ChessAi into IOS App, it is mandatory to use MacOS Machine

 - Follow [this guide](https://docs.flutter.dev/get-started/install/macos) to setup Flutter in MacOS